Last updated on July 7th, 2022 at 10:56 am

 72. It is okay to be angry.
 It is never okay to be cruel.

 73. Arguments are natural.
 An argument between two close friends doesn’t show a lack of love or respect, it’s simply a disagreement.
-In fact, quite often, the only reason we get frustrated with people and argue with them is because we care about them.
-Which is why we need to remember not to get too carried away.
+In fact, quite often, the only reason we get frustrated with people and argue with them is that we care about them.
+This is why we need to remember not to get too carried away.

 74. Money and stuff are not all that important.
 Yes, you want enough to be comfortable and do the things you want to do.
 But accumulating for the sake of accumulating is boring and empty.
 Trust me, it gets old fast.
 So feed your soul, not your ego.